Looking for remote work comfort, 1 in 3 have ended up in a bathroom or closet! - NewsBreak

 In a new poll of 2,000 Americans who have worked from home throughout the pandemic, 41 percent share that they have found themselves working from their car, 34 percent in their bathroom , and 33 percent in their closet.
 In fact, the average respondent says it took them four months to get used to working from home and five months to figure out how to do so comfortably.
 This isn’t surprising when you consider 82 percent of respondents report experiencing aches and pains during this time.

-From back pain (48%) and neck pain (42%) to shoulder pain (39%) and eye strains (38%), remote workers experience aches or pains five times throughout the day and put up with the pain for four hours before treating it.
+From back pain (48%) and neck pain (42%) to shoulder pain (39%) and eye strains (38%), remote workers experience aches or pains five times throughout the day and put up with the pain for four hours before treating it.74-year-old Oklahoma woman allegedly attacked by stranger while letting dog outside

 The survey, conducted by OnePoll on behalf of Advil , also found a poor desk set-up is the top cause of work-from-home pain for over half the poll (52%).
 Despite these remote work aches and pains, 48 percent now prefer to remain home because of the increased flexibility.
 Moreover, over half of respondents would prefer to work from home permanently.